MaxPr1me/hydro-xml-to-excel/panel-checker/README.md

 ## Preview the GitHub Pages path locally

-GitHub Pages hosts this Vite build under a `/hydro-xml-to-excel/` subpath (or the name of your fork).
+GitHub Pages hosts this Vite build under a `/repo-name/` subpath (the name of your fork).
 Because the app emits relative URLs you can mimic that subpath locally before pushing:

 ```bash
 cd panel-checker